Cimpress-MCP/puppet-consul_replicate/README.md

 Dependencies
 ------------

-Since consul-replicate requires a consul agent to be running, the service that this module creates assumes that a consul agent is running on the machine
+Since consul-replicate requires a consul agent to be running, the service that this module creates assumes that a consul agent is running on the machine.

+The module also depends on a [puppet-stdlib](https://github.com/puppetlabs/puppetlabs-stdlib) 0.4.x or above.

 Compatibility
 -------------